OpenML Benchmarking Suites: Conclusion

+Our goal is to simplify the creation of well-designed benchmarks to push machine learning research forward.
+More than just creating and sharing benchmarks, we want to allow anyone to effortlessly run and publish their own benchmarking results and organize them online in a single place where they can be easily explored, downloaded, shared, compared, and analyzed.
+We created a new benchmarking layer on the OpenML platform that allows scientists to do all the above with just a few lines of code.
+We then introduced the OpenML-CC18, a benchmark suite created with these tools for general classification benchmarking.

+The use of suites is further motivated by a closer look at the AutoML benchmark suite.
+We also reviewed how other scientists have adopted these benchmarking suites in their own work, from which it becomes clear that a continuous conversation with the research community is essential to evolve benchmarks and make them better and more useful over time.
+We hope that this work will unleash a rapid evolution of benchmarks suites and large-scale studies that teach us more about machine learning than any single study could.

-\textbf{Acknowledgements} This work has partly been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant no.\ 716721, through grant \#2015/03986-0 from the S{\~a}o Paulo Research Foundation (FAPESP), as well as Priority Programme Autonomous Learning (SPP 1527, grant HU~1900/3-1) and Collaborative Research Center SFB~876/A3 from the German Research Foundation (DFG).
+\textbf{Acknowledgements} This work has partly been funded by the German Federal Ministry of Education and Research (BMBF) under grant no. 01IS18036A, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 460135501 (NFDI project MaRDI), by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant no.\ 716721 (Beyond BlackBox) and 952215 (TAILOR), through grant \#2015/03986-0 from the S{\~a}o Paulo Research Foundation (FAPESP), by AFRL and DARPA under contract FA8750-17-C-0141, as well as through the Priority Programme Autonomous Learning (SPP 1527, grant HU~1900/3-1) and Collaborative Research Center SFB~876/A3 from the German Research Foundation (DFG).
+In addition, we would like to thank Andreas Müller for his feedback on the OpenML100.